binlecode/example-java-design-patterns/docs/factory.md

-In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.
+In Factory pattern, we create object without exposing the creation logic (aka the direct `new()` call) to the client but instead requesting a new object using a common interface.
+Specific type of object being created is defined by subclasses sharing same superclass or interface.

 ![pattern diagram](./images/factory_pattern_uml_diagram.jpg)